 This codelab requires the use of the Google APIs client library for Python, so either it's a simple install process, or, you may not have to do anything at all.

-We earlier recommended you consider using the Google Cloud Shell for convenience, providing the ability to complete the entire tutorial from a web browser in the cloud.
+We earlier recommended you consider using Cloud Shell for convenience.
+You can complete the entire tutorial from a web browser in the cloud.
 Another reason to use Cloud Shell is that many popular development tools and necessary libraries are already pre-installed.

 pip itself if necessary):